Benllech Anglesey, Your Guide to Local Services

 Call the surgery on (01248) 852122 for an appointment.
 For out of hours needs, call (0845) 8501362.

 Rowlands Pharmacy is just off Bangor Road on the left as you go south and a little further along from The Talent House restaurant.

 If you are staying at a self-catering holiday home and don't want to use the washing machine, you can pop along to Y Ty Golchi at 6, Bryn Siriol Precinct (LL74 8TE), which is on the right of Bangor Road, opposite the Pharmacy.

 You will also find a hairdresser and newsagents at this small shopping precinct which has parking spaces.

 Just outside the Texaco Petrol station in the Square is Benllech War Memorial, dedicated to the brave men of the local area who died in the World War.

 If you are interested in flowers, there is Benllech Flower Club which has regular meetings at the Memorial Hall.
-And you can find out about what's happening in the village here.

 We hope you have found this information on Benllech Anglesey useful and that it will help to make your stay on the island more enjoyable.
 If you have a question or want to share your experience please share with us by using the form below.